Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 But you also need to look at the angles covered.
 We saw a few models with a load of adjustments, but they covered a limited number of degrees.

-9 - Foam Cushioning
+8 - Foam Cushioning

-You absolutely need to only pick a model with high density foam.
+You absolutely need to only pick a model with high-density foam.
 And don’t be tempted by something that feels nice and soft.

-When you add your bodyweight with a fully loaded barbell, then the pressure on the foam will increase a lot.
+When you add your bodyweight with a fully loaded barbell, the pressure on the foam will increase a lot.

 You cannot afford to have something that will feel like you’re laying on steel.